react-navigation/react-navigation.github.io/versioned_docs/version-6.x/upgrading-from-5.x.md

 ### The `lazy` prop is moved to `lazy` option for per-screen configuration for bottom tabs

 The `lazy` prop now can be configured per screen instead of for the whole navigator.
 So it's moved to `options` from props.
 To keep previous behavior, you can specify it in `screenOptions` to apply it to all screens.

-### The default value for `backBehavior` is now `firstRoute` for bottom tabs

-Returning to first route after pressing back seems more common in apps.
-To match this behavior, drawer now uses `firstRoute` for the `backBehavior` prop.
-To preserve old behavior, you can pass `backBehavior="history"` prop to the bottom tab navigator.

 ### New `tabBarBackground` option to specify custom backgrounds